-In the CC, edge devices can be administered by entities that stand hierarchically above them; these can change their role in the architecture, or more simply, their SLOs.
-If the device could not adapt its existing EOSC model, it would have to train from scratch.
-Knowledge Transfer.
+In the CC, devices can be administered by entities that stand hierarchically above them; these can change their role in the architecture, or more simply, their SLOs.
+If a device could not adapt its existing EOSC model, it would have to train from scratch.

+Knowledge transfer.
 After focusing on the training of EOSC models, we are mainly interested in how well the created models can be exchanged with other edge devices, and if this promises to improve the training time.
 Ideally, we would thus reuse existing knowledge instead of "rediscovering" it.

-K-1: How high is the SLO fulfillment of transferred models compared to ACI-trained ones?
+K-1: What is the SLO fulfillment rate of transferred models?

 Transfer learning can provide ML models (i.e., specific for one device) to other devices.
 However, it is not guaranteed that a transferred model performs equally to a model specifically trained for a device.
-For example, the transferred model might be more likely to violate SLOs; hence, this must be examined by comparing the produced results.
+For example, the transferred model might be more likely to violate SLOs.
 K-2: Can knowledge transfer achieve any speedup?